Semester 1 Credit Value: | 10 |

 The format of resits will be determined by the Board of Examiners

-Regular Professional Skills Assessment (PSA) test students’ grasp of fundamental academic writing and research skills (e.g., referencing and citation, library skills, and using academic sources).
-PSA 1 consists of weekly quizzes based on study skills topics.
-As a formative assessment, students have multiple attempts at the quizzes, allowing them to submit their best work for the summative assessment in Semester 2.
+Professional Skills Assessments (PSA) test students’ grasp of fundamental academic writing and research skills (e.g., referencing and citation, library skills, and using academic sources).
+PSA 1 consists of three worksheets based on study skills topics.
+As a formative assessment, students will be able to complete weekly quizzes based on study skills topics which will allow them to practise the skills required for the worksheets.

 The Portfolio component requires students to develop and submit a selection of short academic writing/research-based tasks demonstrating their command of themed workshop content.
 The formative PSA (PSA 2) allows students to receive informal feedback on workshop tasks.
 They then develop the best of these for the summative assessment (Portfolio) in Semester 2.